18 Hospital Tips from Insiders Improve Seniors’ Care and Recovery

 Record time, date, and names when people come and go, services or tests are done, doctors talk with you etc.

-A lot of info is constantly being thrown at you and this helps you keep the facts straight.
-This log also helps resolve billing problems down the road.
+A lot of info is constantly being thrown at you, and this helps you keep the facts straight.
+This log also helps resolve billing issues in the future.

 Stay With Your Loved Ones

-It’s exhausting, but do your best to stay the night with your senior.
+It’s exhausting, but do your best to stay the night with your loved one.
 You’ll be able to keep them from getting disoriented in the middle of the night and help get the assistance they need.

-This is especially important if they can’t press the call button themselves.
-Nurses usually only come when called.
+This is especially important if they are unable to press the call button themselves.
+Nurses may only come when called.

 Hospital Food Could Make You Sick

-Don’t assume hospital meals will be safe for your senior.
+Don’t assume hospital meals will be safe for your loved one.

-For example, some medications for high blood pressure or heart failure raise potassium levels.
+For example, certain medications used to treat high blood pressure or heart failure can increase potassium levels.
 A breakfast with bananas and orange juice, both high in potassium, can cause a big problem.

 Schedule Surgery Early In the Week